zimmski/tavor/README.md

 }
 ```

-The struct must implement the `Token` interface which is grouped into method areas.
-The `Generation` area deals with the output of the current value.
+The struct must implement the `Token` interface which is grouped into method categories.
+The `Generation` category deals with the output of the current value.
 This is used to output generations of tokens.
 Currently only the `String` method is necessary for the `Token` interface.

 ```go
 func (s *Smiley) String() string {